This article originally appeared in the April 2019 edition of Senior Scope. Article and photos by Seth Thomas.

 Since the AARP designated New Bedford an “age-friendly community” last summer, officials have been taking steps to make the city a better place to age.
 Coastline and the City of New Bedford hosted an event for legislators at Buttonwood Zoo on March 22, where guest speakers provided an overview on the movement and gave updates on their work thus far.

 The “age-friendly” initiative is a project of AARP and the World Health Organization (WHO) that launched in 2006 and has since expanded to 20 nations.
-The effort aims to prepare cities and towns for rapid population aging and urbanization.
+The effort aims to prepare cities and towns for a rapidly aging population and increased urbanization.

 “Age-friendly enables people to continue to do the things that they value,” said Sandra Harris, President of AARP Massachusetts.
 “As an affiliate of the World Health Organization, the AARP works with local officials and organizations to identify communities for membership in the network.
 We do not do the work; we guide the communities through the process.”